Table Of Contents

 Cost-Per-Click (CPC)

 This is the amount you pay each time someone clicks on your ad.
-CPC varies by industry and competition for keywords.
+CPC varies by industry and the level of competition for keywords.
 Knowing the average CPC in your industry is essential to set a realistic budget.

 Cost-Per-Mile (CPM)

-Also known as Cost-Per-Thousand Impressions, CPM is the cost for 1,000 views of your ad.
+Also known as Cost-Per-Thousand Impressions, CPM is the cost per 1,000 ad impressions.
 This model is often used in display advertising and focuses more on brand visibility than direct engagement.

 Daily Budgets

 Most PPC platforms allow you to set a daily budget for your campaigns.
-This controls how much you’re willing to spend each day, providing a way to manage costs effectively.
+This controls how much you’re willing to spend each day, helping you manage costs effectively.

 Additional Costs

-Some platforms may have additional costs for features like ad extensions or premium placements.
+Some platforms may charge additional fees for features such as ad extensions or premium placements.
 Be aware of these when setting your budget.

 Understanding these cost components is crucial for setting a budget that aligns with your business objectives and available resources.
 It also provides the foundation for calculating potential ROI, which will be discussed later.